-Use caution when enabling file re-sharing.
-Removing one user's access rights to an item does not remove the access rights of other users with whom the item was re-shared.
+Use caution when enabling file re-sharing on the system.
+Removing one user's shared-access rights to an item does not remove the shared-access rights of other users with whom the file was re-shared.

 For example, suppose User A shares an item with User B and grants re-share rights.
-User B then shares the file with User C. Even if User A revokes User B's access rights to the item, User C continues to have access to the shared item.
+User B then shares the file with User C. Even if User A revokes User B's shared-access rights to the file, User C continues to have shared-access rights to the shared item.